 You can start playing adult hockey from age 13.
 Adult hockey becomes more important when they move into sixth-form and/or when they are physically and mentally stronger players.
 At HC Knole Park we will be running full junior hockey programme for children aged 13+ based largely on the research we have done in to child player development.
 In Belgium and the Netherlands, where junior hockey is much stronger across the board than England, young players don’t play any adult hockey until they are 17+.
 By replicating this model, your child will improve a lot more, enjoy more age appropriate hockey and coaching and nobody will miss out on playing opportunities.
 Your main source for improvements will be your coach, your age group trainings and your team mates!

 Q - I’d like to play adult hockey - what are the details?

-The Men’s team will play in the London League and you will have the opportunity to play alongside Duncan and a few other adults.
+The Men’s team will play in the Kent League and you will have the opportunity to play alongside Duncan and a few other adults.
 The Ladies team will play in the Kent League and you will have the opportunity to play alongside Ruth and a few other adults.
 Duncan will coach both teams.

 Q - I am an adult, can I play?

 Of course!
 The adult’s teams are open to all members and you will all be invited to be involved.
 There will also be an evening training should you wish to play during the week too!

 Q - I can’t play adults every week, especially in my GCSE/A-Level year - will I be dropped?

 No, we will operate a very transparent system for selection for all teams.
 If you have a lot of other school work, sport going on, we will individualise your programme for you.
 All players will receive regular feedback within the trainings.
 Additional feedback will also be available from the coaches at regular intervals too.

 Q - Won’t it take ages for the adult team to reach the higher level leagues?